Testing Community Structures for Hypergraphs: Introduction.

 Figure \ref{fig:phasetransition} displays a phase transition phenomenon in the special 3-uniform hypergraph, based on our results in Sections \ref{sec:contiguity} and \ref{EZuniform}.
-We find that $H_0$ and $H_1$ are indistinguishable if the hyperedge probabilities satisfy $p_n,q_n=o(n^{-2})$ (see red zone), and are distinguishable if $n^{-2}\ll p_n,q_n\ll n^{-5/3}$ (see green shaded zone).
-The spectral algorithm proposed by \cite{GhDu} is able to detect communities if $p_n,q_n\gg n^{-2}(\log{n})^2$, which is improved to $p_n,q_n\gg n^{-2}\log{n}$ in \cite{LCW17} (see orange shaded zone).
-The white zone indicates unknown results.
-There is clearly a region covered by the green shaded zone but not by the orange one, which indicates that a successful test is possible even when the spectral detection algorithm may fail.
-This demonstrates a substantial distinction between the two problems.
-Similar phenomenon hold for higher-order uniform hypergraphs.
+We find that $H_0$ and $H_1$ are indistinguishable if the hyperedge probabilities satisfy $p_n,q_n=o(n^{-2})$ (see red zone), and are distinguishable if $p_n,q_n\gg n^{-2}$ (see green zone), which is consistent with \cite{ALS18} who showed that community detection with weak consistency is possible if and only if $p_n,q_n\gg n^{-2}$.
+Therefore, the seemingly different perspectives, i.e., hypothesis testing and community detection, appear to coincide here.
+In contrast, the spectral algorithm proposed by \cite{GhDu} is able to detect communities with strong consistency if $p_n,q_n\gg n^{-2}(\log{n})^2$ (later improved to $p_n,q_n\gg n^{-2}\log{n}$ by \cite{LCW17,ALS16}).
+For bounded degree case $p_n,q_n\asymp n^{-2}$, detection algorithms better than random guess were proposed by \cite{ALS18,CLW18,FP16}.
+Overall, in the references \cite{ALS18,CLW18}, the SNR conditions are not comparable to our $\kappa>1$ since unknown constants are involved in their conditions.
+The SNR condition in \cite{FP16} seems more restrictive than our condition $\kappa>1$.

+On the next page, Figure \ref{fig:phasetransitionbounded} demonstrates the distinguishable and indistinguishable regions for two-community graph (left) and two-community 3-uniform hypergraph (right) in the bounded degree regime, i.e., $p_n=\frac{a}{n^{m-1}}$, $q_n=\frac{b}{n^{m-1}}$.
+The regions are characterized by $(a,b)$ with $a>b>0$.
+The left plot is based on \cite{MNS15} who derived the decision boundary $(a-b)^2=2(a+b)$.
+The right plot is based on our Theorem \ref{sharp:SNR:phase:transition} with the decision boundary $(a-b)^2=4(a+3b)$.
+It can be observed that $m=3$ yields a larger indistinguishable region than $m=2$, which reveals a substantial difference for hypothesis testing in the two models.